Is Bundle Batching right for me?

 This Bundle price should be set to zero.
 It will not be sold to a customer.
 It will only be used for the purposes of deducting components.

 3. Create a product version of the Bundle that will be sold to the customer — This is a regular product in the Products & Variants tab.
 The cost should be set to zero (since costs are accounted for in the Bundle).
-Set the price, to what is charged to the customer.
+Set the price, to what the customer will pay.

 4. When you finish a batch, sell the Bundles — This will deduct the components and account for costs.